 - Bring your own water bottle.
 Let’s help our environment by minimizing the consumption of beverages in plastic bottles.

-- Do not go out too late in the night.
-Some roads are not installed with lights, and the rocky terrain will make it difficult and very dangerous to walk around at night.
+- Do not go out too late at night.
+Some roads are not installed with lights, and the rocky terrain will make it difficult and very dangerous to walk around.

 Note: In this Sagada Travel Guide, our goal is to provide a useful list of Sagada tourist spots to visit, Sagada Trip Expenses, recommended hotels and hostels, good places to eat, travel directions, and DIY traveler tips for first-time visitors to Sagada.
 For additional Sagada DIY tour tips, comments and suggestions, please contact us or leave a comment below.